-In the event that the total accumulated catch by Members in a fishing season reaches 95% of the annual catch limit set out in paragraph 3 (b) or (c), the Executive Secretary shall notify Members of that fact without delay, and each Member participating in the chub mackerel fishery shall close the fishery for its flagged vessels within 2 days from the above notification by the Secretariat until the end of the fishing season.
+In the event that the total accumulated catch by Members reaches 95% of the annual catch limit set out in paragraph 3 (b) or (c), the Executive Secretary shall notify Members of that fact without delay, and each Member participating in the mackerel fishery in the Convention Area shall close the fishery for its flagged vessels within 2 days from the above notification by the Secretariat until the end of the year.

-Development of new fishing activity for the chub mackerel fishery in the Convention Area by Members of the Commission without documented historical catch for chub mackerel in the Convention Area shall be determined in accordance with relevant provisions, including but not limited to, as appropriate, Article 3, paragraph (h) and Article 7, subparagraphs 1(g) and (h) of the Convention.
+Development of new fishing activity for the mackerel fishery in the Convention Area by Members of the Commission without documented historical catch for chub mackerel and blue mackerel in the Convention Area shall be determined in accordance with relevant provisions, including but not limited to, as appropriate, Article 3, paragraph (h) and Article 7, subparagraphs 1(g) and (h) of the Convention.

-In accordance with paragraph 10, and in addition to the fishing opportunities under paragraph 3 (b), once the annual total allowable catch under 3 (b) has been exhausted the EU shall be entitled to fish an additional 4,260 tonnes of chub mackerel for 2025 fishing season, without prejudice to future discussions on chub mackerel allocation in the Convention Area.
-In case the EU does not harvest any chub mackerel in the Convention Area in the 2024 fishing season, 1,740 tons shall be carried over to the catch limit in this paragraph.
+In accordance with paragraph 10, and in addition to the fishing opportunities under paragraph 3 (b), once the annual total allowable catch under 3 (b) has been exhausted the EU shall be entitled to fish an additional 3,060 tonnes of chub mackerel and blue mackerel for 2026 and 2,700 tonnes of them for 2027, without prejudice to future discussions on chub mackerel and blue mackerel allocation in the Convention Area.
+In case the EU does not harvest any chub mackerel and blue mackerel in the Convention Area by the end of May in2026, 2,500 tonnes shall be carried over to the catch limit in this paragraph for 2026.

-Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag operating in the Convention Area to fish chub mackerel are to be equipped with an operational vessel monitoring system that is activated at all times.
+Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag operating in the Convention Area to fish chub mackerel and blue mackerel are to be equipped with an operational vessel monitoring system that is activated at all times.

-Members of the Commission and CNCPs shall provide their data on chub mackerel separated by the Convention Area and the areas under national jurisdiction adjacent to the Convention Area in accordance with the data requirements adopted by the Commission in the Annual Report every year.
+Members of the Commission and CNCPs shall provide their data on chub mackerel and blue mackerel separated by the Convention Area and the areas under national jurisdiction adjacent to the Convention Area in accordance with the data requirements adopted by the Commission in the Annual Report every year.
 The Commission shall review such information at the annual meeting every year.

-Members of the Commission and CNCPs shall cooperate to take necessary measures including sharing information, in order to accurately understand the situation and eliminate IUU fishing for chub mackerel.
+Members of the Commission and CNCPs shall cooperate to take necessary measures including sharing information, in order to accurately understand the situation and eliminate IUU fishing for chub mackerel and blue mackerel.

-After the chub mackerel stock assessment has been completed, the provisions in Paragraph 1, 3 and 11 shall be reviewed by the Commission and those provisions shall not be a precedent to hinder those Members who are not harvesting substantial amounts of chub mackerel in the Convention Area to develop their own chub mackerel fisheries in the Convention Area, noting the Commission shall regularly review chub mackerel harvests in the Convention Area by all Members.
+After the chub mackerel stock assessment has been completed, the provisions in Paragraph 1, 3 and 11 shall be reviewed by the Commission and those provisions shall not be a precedent to hinder those Members who are not harvesting substantial amounts of chub mackerel and blue mackerel in the Convention Area to develop their own mackerel fisheries in the Convention Area, noting the Commission shall regularly review chub mackerel and blue mackerel harvests in the Convention Area by all Members.

+The Commission tasks the TWG CMSA and SC to annually update their advice in accordance with NPFC-2025-COM09-WP.

-This management measure enters into force on 1 June 2025 (aligned with the start of the fishing season for chub mackerel).
-The Commission shall review and revise, as appropriate, this CMM based on the advice and recommendations from the SC, but no later than at the 10th Commission meeting.
+This management measure enters into force on 1 June 2026.
+The Commission shall review and revise, as appropriate, this CMM based on the advice and recommendations from the SC, but no later than at the 12th Commission meeting.

-For the purpose of this measure the ‘fishing season’ starts on 1 June and ends on 31 May.

-This CMM is an amendment of the NPFC CMM 2024-07.
+This CMM is an amendment of the NPFC CMM 2025-07.

+ANNEX 1 of NPFC-2026-COM10-WP07 Rev.3 will be added.